 Structured Camps vs Flexible Learning:

-However for some students this will be too expensive or too much of a commitment away from home and therefore instead of missing out on a client, you should be thinking of alternatives for those students in an online capacity.
+However for some students, this will be too expensive or too much of a commitment away from home and therefore instead of missing out on a client, you should be thinking of alternatives for those students in an online capacity.
 Flexibility is key for online learning, don’t forget that.

-Expensive vs cost effective:
+Expensive vs Cost-effective:

-The cost-effective nature and scalability of online programmes means that although the profit margin may be less, the possibilities are endless.
-Just think, no visa or flights to organise, no group leaders or welcome orientation meetings before the camp, online means quick and easy for everyone involved.
+The cost-effective nature and scalability of online programmes mean that although the profit margin may be less, the possibilities are endless.
+Just think, no visa or flights to organising, no group leaders or welcome orientation meetings before the camp, online means quick and easy for everyone involved.
 The content can still be high quality but the ease of accessing that content is much simpler and far more scalable.

 Physical vs Online Programmes:

 Online learning has come on leaps and bounds in the past few years and rapidly improved in the past year because of the global pandemic.
 What used to be considered dull can now offer a multitude of learning opportunities and there is no reason that it can’t be just as valuable to students as a physical programme.

 Online learning can come in many forms.
 It can be a standalone lesson or course focusing on a particular topic or learning point.
-However it can also be part of a blended learning platform combining study abroad with online learning.
+However, it can also be part of a blended learning platform combining study abroad with online learning.